 Institutional Review Board: All studies involving human subjects require IRB approval.
 Manuscripts submitted to the Journal of Allied Health must indicate that IRB approval was obtained.
 If an IRB determines that a study does not need IRB oversight, the IRB should provide a letter granting exemption and the letter should be noted by the authors in the Methods section of the article.

 Length of Manuscript: Although the information presented in the manuscript will determine the appropriate length, it is strongly recommended that the length not exceed 3,000 words, or approximately 12-15 double-spaced prepared pages, not including references, tables, and figures.
-Reviewers will closely monitor the length of manuscripts to assure adherence to this recommendation.
+Reviewers will monitor the length of manuscripts closely to assure adherence to this recommendation.
 Each line of text should be numbered in both the Blinded and Unblinded Files.

 Style, Citations, and References: Manuscripts and citations should be prepared in accordance with standard style.
 JAH subscribes to the Uniform Requirements for Manuscripts Submitted to Biomedical Journals.